Nowak0/PredictiveAlerting/README.md

 | **6** | XGBoost | 98.87% | 67.72% | 48.67% |

 **Observations**:
-- With limited features, **Depth 6** causes Random Forest to "guess" much more aggressively, boosting Recall to 82.5% but crashing Precision to a mere 13%.
+- With limited features, **Depth 6** causes Random Forest to guess much more aggressively, boosting Recall to 82.5% but crashing Precision to a mere 13%.
 This indicates the model is essentially alerting on almost any fluctuation.
 - **XGBoost** maintains much better stability in Precision (~50%) while keeping Recall near 68%.

 ## Model Comparison & Visualizations